Is it possible to make a solar-powered electric bike? Yes.

 Bottom Line: Should you make a solar electric bike?

-If there was a way to plug the panel directly into the the bike battery, it would eliminate most of the weight and cost.
+If there were a way to plug the panel directly into the bike battery, it would eliminate most of the weight and cost.

 - I did a complete Portable Solar Review.
-The Sherpa 120 kit that was used here won Editors' Choice in 2012.
+The Sherpa 100 kit has been a past award winner.

 - I have a How And Why Get Home Solar Panels Article that explains why we got solar for our home and business, what are the costs and what are the benefits.